To apply for the Graduate Studies Program at the TCU College of Education, please complete the online application.

 - Three Letters of Recommendation

-- Service Record required for applicants seeking school counselor, principal, or superintendent certification
+- Teaching Certificate and Service Record required for applicants seeking school counselor, principal, or superintendent certification

 - Official TOEFL scores for non-native English speakers